micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 7.md

 Then Ephraim their father mourned many days, and his brethren came to comfort him.

 ###### 23
-And when he went in to his wife, she conceived and bore a son; and he called his name [^m]Beriah, because tragedy had come upon his house.
+And when he went in to his wife, she conceived and bore a son; and he called his name Beriah, because tragedy had come upon his house.

 ###### 24
 Now his daughter _was_ Sheerah, who built Lower and Upper Beth Horon and Uzzen Sheerah;